griftedturnup939/dignity-protocol/The-Dignity-Protocol-v1.2.0-PDF-Ready.md

 ---

-*[Note: Due to GitHub's rendering limits and readability, I'm truncating the full content here.
-The complete framework with all case studies, business impact analysis, and appendices continues below.
-For the full document, see the complete markdown file.]*
+NOTE: Due to GitHub's rendering limits and readability, the full content with all case studies, business impact analysis, and appendices is truncated here.
+For the complete framework, see the full document or Word file.

 ---